janikowski-dev/janikowski-dev/README.md

 ----------

-I enjoy exploring new languages, engines, and frameworks, which naturally led me to a fairly versatile tech stack:
+I enjoy exploring new languages, engines, and frameworks, which naturally led me to a fairly versatile skillset:

 **Languages:** C#, C++, C, Python, TypeScript, JavaScript